MarioLegenda/blue-dot/README.md

 **BlueDot** is a database abstraction layer that works with pure sql but returns domain objects that you can work with.
 It's configuration based and requires minimal work and setup to start working with it.
-The reason I created this tool is simple free time.
+The reason I created this tool is simple free time and the need for a better tool to handle plain SQL.
 Hope someone will find it useful.

 This documentation is written in a way in which you will first learn how to execute sql queries but getting the result and manipulating it is